Endings, Beginnings: Plot

-Daphne, after having moved to her own place which doesn't allow pets, gets a surprise visit from Frank while Jack is away.
-Saying he's going away and can't take his dog, he dumps it on her.
-Moments later he returns, and they have another passionate encounter.
+Daphne, after having moved to her own place which does not allow pets, gets a surprise visit from Frank while Jack is away.
+Saying he is going away and cannot take Jack's dog, he dumps it on her.
+Moments later Frank returns, and they have another passionate encounter.

 Frank and Daphne end up spending the weekend together, doing a road trip up north.
-They go to a house party with friends he doesn't share with Jack.
+They go to a house party with friends he does not share with Jack.
 Arriving two hours late to her sister's baby shower, several women gossip about Daphne behind her back.

 Jack returns and he and Daphne resume their relationship.
-Going out dancing one night, when she sees Jed, she suggests they go, but doesn't say why.
-Weeks later, as she's felt nauseous in the morning, Daphne takes a home pregnancy test.
-After going to a gynecologist to confirm, she gives Jack the news that's she's pregnant.
+Going out dancing one night, when she sees Jed, she suggests they go, but does not say why.
+Weeks later, as she has felt nauseous in the mornings, Daphne takes a home pregnancy test.
+After going to a gynecologist to confirm, she gives Jack the news that she is pregnant.

-Although when they'd first met Jack had said he didn't want kids, he's very happy.
-However, when Daphne confesses the baby could be Frank's, he's upset and asks her to leave.
-Once they have some time to think, she meets with Jack and she explains she's going to own her actions.
-While Jack is happy for Daphne, he can't get beyond the sense of betrayal.
+Although when they had first met Jack had said he did not want kids, he is overjoyed.
+However, when Daphne confesses the baby could be Frank's, he is upset so asks her to leave.
+Once they have some time to think, she meets with Jack and she explains she is going to own her actions.
+While he is happy for Daphne, he cannot get beyond the sense of betrayal.

 Sue and Karl marry, and at the reception, Daphne and her mother clash.
-Speaking alone, Sue explains that she seemingly went from man to man as her daughters grew in the hope of achieving stability for them.
+Speaking alone, Sue explains that her seemingly flitting from man to man as her daughters grew, was in the hope of achieving stability for them.
+However, she never found the right fit.

-Daphne finally contacts human resources at her old job to explain she'd left so suddenly because of her boss Jeb's inappropriate behavior.
+Daphne finally contacts human resources at her old job to explain she had left so suddenly because of her boss Jeb's inappropriate behavior.
 Out shopping at five 1/2 months pregnant, she runs into Frank after not seeing him since the weekend they spent together.
-He is surprised to see her bump, she's tried to reach him but he no longer is friends with Jack.
+He is surprised to see her bump, so she explains she tried to reach him but he no longer is friends with Jack.

 Frank sends a message to Daphne so they can meet up.
 Although slightly taken aback, he says he wants to be a dad.
 Later Daphne and Sue see each other, making peace.
 She even gets an encouraging message from Adrian.